FLYING HIGH: FRANKIE THE FALCON RETURNS HOME TO ANZ STADIUM

 “Peregrine Falcons are very protective of their young and will happily go back to feeding her and teaching her how to hunt,” Rob said.

-Frankie and her family are not the only animals to call ANZ Stadium home, with a troupe of cats living under the grandstands, a couple of which have been adopted and taken home by Stadium visitors.
+Frankie and her family are not the only animals to call Stadium Australia home, with a troupe of cats living under the grandstands, a couple of which have been adopted and taken home by Stadium visitors.

 Outside of the Stadium, Sydney Olympic Park supports a rich natural environment that includes over 250 native animal species.